 That old computer was cutting edge when you bought it, but now it’s slow, laggy, and can’t handle the latest software.
-Getting rid of old computers isn’t like disposing of most other items, though.
-You have saved countless pieces of information on this device, and it may hold everything from your diary to your bank account details.
+Maybe you’re in the Heath Care Sector and Getting rid of old computers isn’t like disposing of most other items- it’s serious.
+You have saved countless pieces of information on this device, and it may hold everything from sensitive patient files to bank account details.

 Your first step is to ensure that you thoroughly delete all information on your computer before getting rid of it.
 Then you need to figure out what you’re going to do with it.
 Many thrift stores don’t accept donations of old, broken electronics, and you can’t just throw e-waste into the garbage either.